vmware-tanzu/tanzu-dev-portal/content/blog/dotnet-beyond-wrapup/index.md

 With top level statements, the program's entry point in .NET 6 is now in a static method class.
 "It removes the extra ceremony of previous versions," said Layla Porter, a developer advocate at VMware, and founder of #WomenOfDotNet.
 As a result, Porter said that the .NET 6 release is going to look different to developers who are familiar with C# apps.
 Porter said that with the new web application builder, you can add content such as controllers, Swagger to test endpoints, middleware, and default controller mappings to the startup class.

 Porter likes the new minimal APIs feature and believes that is going to be a big hit with developers from other platforms.
-"If you've done node development, this will be in a similar format.", she said.
+"If you've done node development, this will be in a similar format," she said.

 Another great feature in .NET 6 is Dependency Injection and Inversion of Control (IOC) because it lets you add services to the IOC container.
 Porter said that it is easy to use and implement because you can isolate business models.